soulthreads/xwinmosaic/README.md

 Use arrow keys or mouse to navigate through windows.
 Start typing to search for required window.

+Config file is created automatically on first program run and stored in `~/.config/xwinmosaic/config`.

 ### Usage:
     Usage:
       xwinmosaic [OPTION...]  - show X11 windows as colour mosaic